meilisearch/documentation/learn/cookbooks/railway.md

 Do not forget to replace the `MEILI_MASTER_KEY` environment variable value with a strong key to secure your Meilisearch instance.

-If you want to quickly generate a secure random key, you can use the following command from your terminal:
+If you want to quickly generate a secure random key, you can run the following command from your terminal:

 ```bash
 openssl rand -base64 48